Chromatic Correction within the TEAM project

 - TEAM1, the microscope, which combines all new features of the TEAM project has been installed at the LBNL.
 It was officially set in operation for the users at the National Center for Electron Microscopy in October.
 It has already produced scientific results, which will be published in the near future.

 All these machines will continuously produce new scientific data.
 We will keep you informed about them, as soon as they are published, on this page and in our literature list.
-A good choice to search for results is also the TEAM homepage.

 Other applications of chromatic correction